EugenMayer/docker_registry_cli/README.md

 # WAT?#
-This cli-tool lets you query your private docker registry for different things.
-For now, there is no tool provided by docker to do so
+This cli-tool lets you query your private docker registry for different things and delete them

 # Features #

+1. List/Delete images and/or tags
-1. Supporting basic auth and also token auth (Bearer token) which are used by projects like Docker-Auth or Portus
+1. Supports _Basic Auth_ and _Bearer Token Auth_ which are used by projects like Docker-Auth or Portus
-2. Reading credentials from config.json to reuse from docker login
-3. list images / tags or delete those
+1. Supports credential helper (preferred) and config.json auth (plain text auth, so will be removed in the future)

 # Installation#

-    git clone https://github.com/EugenMayer/docker_registry_cli && cd docker_registry_cli && ./install.sh

-or

     gem install docker_registry_cli

-For manual installation

-1. get the repo and run bundle install
-2. create a symlink 'docker_registry' into /usr/local/bin or were it suits you best

 # Usage#